jaydeanmartin/sysmlv2/README.md

 This repository contains the recipes and configurations necessary to setup and run the SysML v2 API, Jupyter notebook server, and database to store models.

 The fist requirement is an environment that can run docker containers.
-On Windows this is Docker-Deskptop.
-Thi smust be installed and running before the follwowing command can be executed.
+On Windows this is Docker-Desktop.
+This must be installed and running before the following command(s) can be executed.
+Part of installing Docker-Desktop is installing WSL2 for Windows.
+If you are running in linux, you only need to have docker-engine installed.

-Once the repo has been cloned all one needs to do is type:
+Once the repo has been cloned all one needs to do is type (at a linux/WSL prompt):

 docker compose build

-This will build three containers.
+This will build three containers: sysmljupyter, sysmlapiserver, and postgresdbserver.
 On a fresh install, this may take over 30 minutes depending on network speed and computer speed.

 docker compose up -d